maxime-tournier/maxime-tournier.github.com/notes/quaternion.md

 categories: [math, lie group]
 ---

-Quaternions are primarily used as a representation of space rotations.
+Quaternions are primarily used as a representation of 3D rotations.
-They are convenient to use due to their compact form and their nice geometric properties.
+They are convenient to use due to their compact size and their nice geometric properties.
 Most operations on rotations can be expressed by means of quaternion representation, which generally offers a somewhat more intuitive point of view.